We were one of the first practices in the UK to earn Veterinary Hospital Status

 In February 2002, we opened the Walthamstow Veterinary Surgery in Walthamstow to serve the needs of our clients in that area.

-We can provide many services directly from The Walthamstow Veterinary Surgery, such as routine operations, dental treatment, day patient care, nutritional support and weight clinics.
-Some services, such as x-rays, ultrasound and overnight hospitalisation are provide by the hospital and any patients requiring these services can be transported from the Walthamstow Veterinary Surgery by a member of our team.
+We can provide many services directly from The Walthamstow Veterinary Surgery, such as routine operations, dental treatment, day patient care, nutritional support, x-ray and weight clinics.

 In March 2009 we opened the Romford Veterinary Surgery in Hornchurch.
 Opening this practice allows us to complete a number of essential services, such as routine operations, dental treatment, day patient care, nutritional support and weight clinics.